TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 23/1 Samuel 23.7.md

 ---

-And it was told Saul that David was come to Keilah.
-And Saul said, God hath delivered him into my hand; for he is shut in, by entering into a town that hath gates and bars.
+It was told Saul that David had come to Keilah.
+Saul said, "God has delivered him into my hand; for he is shut in, by entering into a town that has gates and bars."